 Resort Management Training Programs and Education Requirements

 Earning an associate degree in hospitality management often qualifies graduates for management positions at smaller facilities.
-Individuals with a 2-year degree and experience may be able to find management positions at larger resorts; however, large resorts often require management candidates to hold a bachelor's or even a master's degree.
+Individuals with a two-year degree and experience may be able to find management positions at larger resorts; however, large resorts often require management candidates to hold a four-year bachelor's or even a master's degree.
 Many schools offer hospitality management programs online.

 Some employers may also accept applicants without an educational background as long as they have equivalent work experience in hospitality management.
 Individuals who do not have an educational background in hospitality management but possess administrative qualities may be able to participate in company sponsored training workshops, which prepare hospitality workers for advancement opportunities.

 At the two-year degree level, students gain foundational skills in computers, accounting, economics, marketing and statistics.
 They also learn skills in general and personnel management, cost control, menu planning and operations administration.
 Some course topics in these programs typically include: